 space is played as one polyphonic audiovisual instrument.

-Verdensteatret are currently working on a new production that will premiere as a live performance
+Verdensteatret's new production will premiere as a live performance

 at Oslo’s Henie Onstad Art Centre during the Ultima Festival in September 2017.
 In this brand new